The Chicago Bucket List: 60 Things to Do Before You Die

-Nailing down a definitive Chicago bucket list is about as easy as, uh, something that's not super-all-that-easy.
-And we should know, seeing as how we... totally did exactly that: here are 35 essential things every Chicagoan has to do before they die.
-Or move to another city (basically dead to us).
-Or relocate to the suburbs with the kids (basically dead inside).
+Nailing down a definitive Chicago bucket list is no easy feat, thanks to the seemingly endless amount of options of things to do here.
+And we should know, seeing as how we did exactly that: Here are 60 essential experiences every Chicagoan must have before they die.
+Or move to another city, in which case you’re dead to us.

 Willis Tower is still cool in our book (even though we still refuse to call it that), but the Hancock offers even better views and stiff drinks at its famous 95th floor lounge and restaurant.
 Not to mention one of the city's must-poop bathrooms.
 Pro tip: better hit the ATM first.

 Now that Hot Doug’s has shuttered its doors (and shattered our hearts), Superdawg is probably where you’ll want to take all your visiting friends for the culinary masterpiece that is the Chicago-style dog.
 The classic spot hasn’t changed its recipes since 1948, and remains one of the few drive-ins around town.